 Over the years, there has been a great deal of overthinking on the origins of the name Rolex.
 Some have suggested it’s a derivation of the apt phrase hoROLogie EXcellence, for example.
-In fact, the name itself has no meaning—much like George Eastman’s reasons for branding his photographic company Kodak, it was chosen for completely practical reasons.
+In fact, the name itself has no meaning.
+It is similar to George Eastman’s reasons for branding his photographic company Kodak.
+He chose it for completely practical reasons.

 Firstly, Rolex is pronounced the same in any language, anywhere in the world.
 It doesn’t resemble any other word so can’t be confused with another name or product, and it is easily memorized.
 It’s also short enough to fit comfortably on a watch dial while still remaining legible.

-Among some of the other rumors as to its roots is the belief that Wilsdorf thought the name sounded like a watch being wound.
+There are other rumors as to its roots.
+One is the belief that Wilsdorf thought the name sounded like a watch being wound.
 You can judge that one for yourself!

-Rolex Have Seen the Top of the World
+Rolex Has Seen the Top of the World

-Rolex made their reputation by supplying the true adventurers of the world with tools designed to survive the most challenging environments imaginable.
+Rolex made their reputation by supplying the true adventurers of the world with tools.
+They designed these tools to survive the most challenging environments imaginable.

-In 1953, Rolex were among the sponsors of the expedition that saw Kiwi mountaineer Edmund Hillary and Nepalese Sherpa Tenzing Norgay conquer the highest peak on earth.
-The company supplied the team with prototype Oyster Perpetuals on the understanding they would be returned for testing when, or if, they made a safe descent.
-Incredibly, with the watches performing perfectly throughout the climb, the men who conquered Everest did indeed send them back to Geneva for analysis.
+In 1953, Rolex was among the sponsors of the expedition that saw Kiwi mountaineer Edmund Hillary and Nepalese Sherpa Tenzing Norgay conquer the highest peak on earth.
+The company supplied the team with prototype Oyster Perpetuals.
+Also the team understood that they would return these prototypes for testing, when, or if, they made a safe descent.
+Incredibly, the watches performed perfectly throughout the climb.
+And the men who conquered Everest did, indeed, send them back to Geneva for analysis.

-Nobody quite knows what testing Rolex carried out, but those pieces from the top of the world formed the basis for the first of the Rolex Explorer series.
+Nobody quite knows what testing Rolex carried out.
+However, those pieces from the top of the world formed the basis for the first of the Rolex Explorer series.

 …and the Bottom

-In 1960, the U.S Navy bathyscaphe Trieste became the first vessel to explore the deepest part of the ocean, a small valley in the floor of the Pacific’s Mariana Trench known as the Challenger Deep.
-Rolex’s association with underwater exploration had been going on for several years by this point as they tested their designs for the ultimate waterproof watch.
-When the monumental dive into the Challenger Deep took place, a prototype Rolex Deep Sea Special accompanied the Trieste to its 35,814ft target, strapped to the outside and subjected to pressures of more than a metric tonne per square centimeter.
+In 1960, the U.S Navy bathyscaphe Trieste became the first vessel to explore the deepest part of the ocean.
+This was a small valley in the floor of the Pacific’s Mariana Trench known as the Challenger Deep.
+Rolex’s association with underwater exploration had been going on for several years.
+It was by this point that they tested their designs for the ultimate waterproof watch.
+When the monumental dive into the Challenger Deep took place, a prototype Rolex Deep Sea Special accompanied the Trieste to its 35,814ft target.
+They strapped it to the outside and subjected it to pressures of more than a metric tonne per square centimeter.